-min.png)

 As you become more accustomed to Weglot’s interface and features, the process of managing translations and optimizing your multilingual site becomes straightforward.

-Weglot’s user-friendly dashboard and automation features help to simplify the ongoing maintenance of a multilingual site, even if the initial setup is more complex compared to Webflow’s native solution.
+Weglot’s user-friendly dashboard and automation features help to simplify the ongoing maintenance of a multilingual site, even if the initial setup is a bit more complex compared to Webflow’s native solution.

 Translation Quality